 In 2005, Gordon sold his companies and established the Gordon Hartman Family Foundation so he and his wife, Maggie, could pursue their dream of helping children and adults with special needs.
-Their devotion to this cause is inspired by their now 28-year-old daughter, Morgan, who was born with cognitive and physical special needs.
+Their devotion to this cause is inspired by their now 29-year-old daughter, Morgan, who was born with cognitive and physical special needs.

 On June 17, 2017, Gordon debuted Morgan’s Inspiration Island, the world’s first Ultra-Accessible™, fully-inclusive splash park.
 In addition to tropically-themed aquatic attractions that everyone can enjoy, the park includes the Wheelchair Valet where guests can transfer out of their personal wheelchairs into revolutionary pneumatic waterproof wheelchairs developed in collaboration with the University of Pittsburgh.

 The World Waterpark Association honored Morgan’s Inspiration Island with its 2017 Leading Edge Award, and in 2018, TIME magazine named the splash park to its first annual list of World’s Greatest Places.
-Amusement Today, an internationally-circulated publication covering the theme park and amusements industry, proclaimed Morgan’s Wonderland as “Park of the Year” during presentation of the 2017 Golden Ticket Awards to “the best of the best.”
+Amusement Today, an internationally-circulated publication covering the theme parks and amusements industry, proclaimed Morgan’s Wonderland as “Park of the Year” during presentation of the 2017 Golden Ticket Awards to “the best of the best.”
 In addition, Paralyzed Veterans of America bestowed the 2018 Barrier-Free America award upon Morgan’s Wonderland and Morgan’s Inspiration Island.

-Another significant expansion completed in 2020 and officially opened in 2021– Morgan’s Wonderland Sports – is an Ultra-Accessible™, fully-inclusive sports complex focused on fitness, competition and fun for athletes of all abilities.
-Morgan’s Wonderland Sports offers 3 acres of sports activities including basketball, volleyball, softball, baseball, football, pickleball and tennis.
+Another significant expansion completed in 2020 and officially opened in 2021– Morgan’s Sports – is an Ultra-Accessible™, fully-inclusive sports complex focused on fitness, competition and fun for athletes of all abilities.
+Morgan’s Sports offers 3 acres of sports activities including basketball, volleyball, softball, baseball, football, pickleball and tennis.
 It also plays a key role for Special Olympics Texas, which annually hosts its statewide Summer Games at Morgan’s Wonderland.

-In May 2021, Gordon unveiled Morgan’s Wonderland Camp, a 102-acre recreational oasis on the northern outskirts of San Antonio that year-round offers an Ultra-Accessible™, fully-inclusive summer-camp-type experience to those with and without special needs.
+In May 2021, Gordon unveiled Morgan’s Camp, a 102-acre recreational oasis on the northern outskirts of San Antonio that year-round offers an Ultra-Accessible™, fully-inclusive summer-camp-type experience to those with and without special needs.
 Facilities can accommodate at one time up to 525 campers of all ages and abilities – along with staff – for day, weekend or week-long camp sessions.
-Morgan’s Wonderland Camp features more than 20 major fun elements including ziplines and a challenge course like none other.
+Morgan’s Camp features more than 20 major fun elements including ziplines and a challenge course like none other.
 Activities also include horseback riding, archery, cycling and swimming, to name just a few.

-In addition to his leadership of Morgan’s Inclusion Initiative, Gordon has served as a trusted advisor to innumerable nonprofit organizations to help them achieve success in serving those in need.
+In addition to his leadership of Morgan’s , Gordon has served as a trusted advisor to innumerable nonprofit organizations to help them achieve success in serving those in need.
 In January 2012, he mobilized a force of several hundred volunteers to construct a home for a wounded veteran in just 108 hours, a feat documented for a national audience by ABC-TV’s Extreme Makeover: Home Edition.
 He also has been involved in projects that further San Antonio’s reputation as “Inclusion City, USA,” proclaimed by the City Council in 2015 in conjunction with the 5th birthday of Morgan’s Wonderland.
 These include accessibility improvements at City Hall, Bexar County Courthouse and San Antonio International Airport.